 What do you use to clean your home?
 Chances are you use multiple cleaners, sanitizers, and disinfectants when you scrub down your surfaces.
 When these substances interact in the air you breathe, they can form complex VOCs that have been linked to various health problems.
 One study found that the risk of asthma and other respiratory problems increases the longer someone has spent as a professional cleaner.
 Similar but limited evidence has been found of these same effects at home, too.

 Sprays seem to be particularly problematic—think glass cleaners, air fresheners, and furniture sprays.
 One study associated these with a 100% higher chance of asthma diagnoses, as well as other health problems.

 Chlorine bleach seems to be a special case.
 Bleach sanitizes, which may be why households that use it report a lower risk of eczema, asthma, and allergies.
 However these households also have a higher than average incidence of respiratory problems.

 Most dry cleaners rely on a chemical known as perchloroethylene.
 That's a mouthful, yes, but understanding what this chemical does could help you protect your health.
 The chemical remains on clothes to varying degrees, and studies have shown that it causes cancer in animals.

 Dry cleaners are supposed to remove most of the chemical by recapturing it for later use.
 But not all do.
-If you show up at a dry cleaners and find that your clothes have a strong chemical smell, tell the cleaner you won't accept than until they've had time to properly dry.
+If you show up at a dry cleaner and find that your clothes have a strong chemical smell, tell the cleaner you won't accept them until they've had time to properly dry.
 If it keeps happening, consider switching cleaners.

 Secondhand smoke is deadly.
 Since 1964, the CDC estimates that a quarter of a billion nonsmokers have died from health problems related to secondhand smoke exposure.
 It's hard to avoid, too.
 Secondhand smoke can't be eliminated by filtering it, ventilating it, or separating smokers from nonsmokers.